Guide to Tokyo Street Food: Top 5 You Can’t Miss

-Everybody loves street foods.
-When it comes to Tokyo street food, you may be wondering why you do not see a lot of food stands in Tokyo as you see in other parts of Asia.
+Everybody loves street food.
+When it comes to Tokyo street food, you may be wondering why you don’t see as many food stands in Tokyo as you might see in other parts of Asia.

-So what should you try in Tokyo though you are looking for some cheap eats?
+So what should you try in Tokyo if you are looking for some cheap eats?

 I am a food tour guide at Ninja Food Tours and I spend a lot of time eating outside.
 I am not going to let you go home without trying these 5 foods.

 People think that they have to pay a lot of money to try wagyu beef in Japan.
 Not true!

 Try some beef croquette in Tokyo.
 It is a typical homemade dish of minced beef and pork meat, seasoning, and pepper.
 Also, add a lot of onions for a somewhat sweet flavor that goes well with juicy meat.
 After mixing everything, just deep fry it.

 It is called “Menchi-Katsu” in Japanese.
 It literally means deep fried minced beef.

 Usually wagyu beef is fatty and tender.
 Some might say that is the best part, but I personally cannot eat wagyu beef steak after my 3rd bite at a wagyu steak restaurant in Tokyo.

 Of course, it is really expensive (No offense to those expensive Japanese cows).

 There are other types of croquettes and deep fried stuff that are commonly eaten in Tokyo: